Eterbase Coin (XBASE) Price Hits $0.0031 on Major Exchanges

 Buying and Selling Eterbase Coin

-It is usually not possible to buy alternative cryptocurrencies such as Eterbase Coin directly using U.S. dollars.
-Investors seeking to trade Eterbase Coin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+It is usually not currently possible to buy alternative cryptocurrencies such as Eterbase Coin directly using US dollars.
+Investors seeking to acquire Eterbase Coin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Eterbase Coin using one of the exchanges listed above.

 Receive News & Updates for Eterbase Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Eterbase Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.